-It's important that you continue to make good decisions along the journey to achieve product-market fit.
+It's important that as a founder or product manager, you continue to make good decisions along the journey to achieve product-market fit.

-'Product-market fit' means you've found the right combination of variables to create a product that fits what the market wants, which makes getting and keeping customers much easier.
+'Product-market fit' means the company has found the right combination of variables to create a product that fits what the market wants, which makes getting and keeping customers much easier.

 This article provides a high-level overview of the product development process with the aim of getting a product-market fit.

 Good decisions making

 Although a founder may have a good intuition about their customers and what they want if decisions are based on intuition alone, it's likely they'll get it wrong at some point.
 Humans are not consistently good at making decisions based on assumptions.

 Other people in the team will also need to make decisions about product development.
 It is quite unlikely that any business will have a team that operates off the same core assumptions and intuition, as every person is different.

 For these reasons, it's fundamentally important that founders and teams use data and customer feedback to make decisions.